Quanto custa fazer algo na Web?

 Because FTP is inherently insecure, you should make sure to use SFTP — the secure, encrypted version of FTP that most hosting sites you'll deal with these days will offer by default — or another secure solution like Rsync over SSH.

 You need a computer.
 Costs can vary tremendously, depending on your budget, and where you live.
 To publish a barebones website, you only need a basic computer capable of launching an editor, and a Web browser, so the entry level can be quite low.

 Of course, you'll need a more serious computer if you want to produce complicated designs, touch up photos, or produce audio and video files.

 You need to upload content to a remote server (see Hosting below), so you need a modem.
 Your ISP (en-US) can rent Internet connectivity to you for a few dollars per month, though your budget might vary, depending on your location.

 Make sure that you have sufficient bandwidth:

 Hosting providers charge you according to how much bandwidth your website consumes.
 This depends on how many people, and Web crawling robots, access your content during a given time, and how much server space your content takes up.
-This is why people usually store their videos on dedicated services such as YouTube, Dailymotion, and Vimeo.
-For example, your provider may have a plan that includes up to several thousand visitors per day, for "reasonable" bandwidth usage.
+This is why people usually store their videos on dedicated services such as Youtube, Dailymotion, and Vimeo.
+For example, your provider may have a plan that includes up to several thousand visitors per day, for “reasonable” bandwidth usage.
 Be careful, however as this is defined differently from one hosting provider to another.
-Keep in mind that reliable, paid, personal hosting can cost around ten to fifteen dollars per month.
+As a rule of thumb, recognize that reliable, paid, personal hosting can cost around ten to fifteen dollars per month.